Ayr Campus, Kilmarnock Campus, Kilwinning Campus

 You will: look at fundamental chemistry; study the human body and its physiological processes; look at cell biology, including cell membrane, proteins and cellular communication; focus on the different types of micro-organisms; learn about the key aspects of biological molecules, enzymes and energy production within cells; look at biotechnology.

-1 Higher, preferably Biology, Chemistry or Human Biology, or Foundation Apprenticeship in Scientific Technologies, or relevant national qualifications at SCQF Level 6.
+1 relevant Higher, preferably Biology, Chemistry or Human Biology, or Foundation Apprenticeship Scientific Technologies, or relevant national qualifications at SCQF Level 6.
 Applicants with appropriate experience or other training may be accepted without formal qualifications.
 A place on the course is subject to an interview process.

 HND Biomedical Sciences or a degree course at university, through the college's articulation arrangements.
 You may also take up a technical level post in the NHS.